Student Spotlight: Liz Wierzbicki

 Having developed a strong portfolio of work, Wierzbicki applied to graduate school and had three institutions pursuing her before she selected Herron School of Art in Indianapolis.

-“My work has since moved away from traditional printmaking into sculpture and video, but printmaking still influences my process,” she said.
+“My work has since crossed disciplines to include both video and performance,” she said.
 “At Herron, I had the opportunity to teach lithography and work in the school galleries, and my artwork so far has been exhibited nationally and internationally.”

 Wierzbicki is happy with the instruction she received at College of DuPage and encourages young artists to make as many connections as possible.